Battle of Tribola: Background

 In 147 BC, the Roman generals Lucullus and Galba had previously committed atrocities against the Lusitanians, killing many and betraying their trust.
 Among the survivors was Viriathus.

 By 147 BC, the Lusitanians, numbering around 10,000, rose up once more under his leadership, driven by a desire for revenge and freedom from Roman oppression.

 Battle

-Marcus Vetilius, commanding a force of 10,000 Romans, set a trap for the Lusitanians leaving them with no choice but to surrender.
+Vetilius, commanding a force of 10,000 Romans, set a trap for the Lusitanians leaving them with no choice but to surrender.
 However, Viriathus, recalling the treacheries of Galba and Lucullus, inspired his people to fight on.
 Taking 1,000 men, he launched an attack on the Roman forces.
 This maneuver allowed the remaining Lusitanians to escape to safety with orders to regroup at Tribola.
-Following this, Viriathus ambushed Vetilius.

-Vetilius, unaware of the ambush, marched his army into the thicket.
+Following this, Viriathus set an ambush in the valley of the Barbesula river.
+Vetilius.
+The Roman, unaware of the ambush, marched his army into the thicket of the.
 Viriathus and his forces launched a surprise attack from both sides, driving them over the cliffs and taking them prisoners.

-Vetilius himself was taken prisoner, however, the man who captured him, not knowing who he was, but seeing that he was old and fat, and considering him worthless, killed him.
+Vetilius himself was taken prisoner, but the man who captured him did not know who he was, and upon seeing that he was old and fat, killed him, believing him a worthless prisoner.